French Drain Calculator

 Frequently Asked Questions

-What is a French drain?
+What is a French drain and how does it work?

-How deep should a French drain be?
+How deep and wide should a French drain be?

-What type of gravel should I use?
+What type of gravel should I use for a French drain?

-Do I need landscape fabric?
+Do I need landscape fabric in a French drain?

 Calculator by Marcus Rivera | Construction Calculator Specialist